aws-samples/aws-batch-comp-infrastructure-sample/docs/solver-preparation/README.md

 This guide is for **solver authors** who want to package, test, and submit their solvers for the SAT or SMT competitions.

-## Quick Start

-Get your solver running on AWS:

-1. **Prepare your Dockerfile** - Package your solver in a Docker container
-2. **Implement solver_cmd.py** - Tell the harness how to invoke your solver
-3. **Register your solver in config.yml** - Add your solver configuration
-4. **Test locally** - Build and verify your Docker image
-5. **Deploy, run, and analyze** - Push to AWS and run test jobs

-## Prerequisites

-To begin, read and follow the [Getting Started](/docs/getting-started/README.md) guide.
+You should have already completed the steps in the [Getting Started](/docs/getting-started/README.md) guide.

 ## Guide Contents

-1. [Packaging Your Solver](01-packaging-solver.md) - Dockerfile and solver_cmd.py preparation
+1. [Packaging Your Solver](01-packaging-solver.md) - Fetch and build your solver in a Docker container
-2. [Configuration](02-configuration.md) - Setting up config.yml for your solver
+1. [Configuration](02-configuration.md) - Tell the harness how to invoke your solver and set up a configuration file
-3. [Local Testing](03-local-testing.md) - Building and testing locally before AWS deployment
+1. [Local Testing](03-local-testing.md) - Build and verify locally before AWS deployment
-4. [Distributed Solvers](04-distributed-solvers.md) - Multi-node solver setup with leader/worker pattern
+1. [Distributed Solvers](04-distributed-solvers.md) - (Distributed solvers only) multi-node solver setup with a leader/worker pattern
-5. [Troubleshooting](05-troubleshooting.md) - Common issues and solutions
+1. [Troubleshooting](05-troubleshooting.md) - Common issues and solutions

 ## Example Solvers